An undiagnosed vision issue could easily be mistaken for a learning disability. Does your child have an undiagnosed vision problem?

 There are signs that a child may be having vision problems:

-- A child having difficulty with reading and writing even though they are receiving tutoring to improve these subjects.
+- A child has difficulty with reading and writing even though they are receiving tutoring to improve these subjects.

-- Poor handwriting and letter reversals can be a sign of binocular vision problem.
+- Poor handwriting and letter reversals can be a sign of a binocular vision problem.